 The camshaft controls the timing of valves opening and closing to regulate the amount and timing of the entry of the air-fuel mixture and exit of the exhaust gases from the combustion chamber.
 This entire cycle involves other components as well, such as the pushrods, rockers, and valves.

-So, there were some of the essential car engine parts.
+So, there were some of the essential car engine parts, an explanation of how does a car engine work and some common parts of engine diagram.
 The car engine parts list can go on and on as there are numerous parts of a car engine.
-However, the ones mentioned above are the most fundamental and vital parts of a car engine.
-They are present in nearly every internal combustion engine, irrespective of the fuel and technology.
-Now, we'll look at some of the most frequently asked questions about car engine parts.
+However, the car engine parts names mentioned above are the most fundamental and vital parts of a car engine.
+They are present in nearly every internal combustion engine, irrespective of fuel and technology.
+Now, we’ll look at some of the most frequently asked questions about car engine parts.

 Frequently Asked Questions